Murat Öztürk (aviator): Early life

 Murat Öztürk was born 1953 in Konya.
 He worked as a news camera operator at the state-run television channel of Turkish Radio and Television Corporation (TRT).
-His professional life changed in 1985 when he was sent to Samandıra Airfield, Istanbul for a news footage on ultralight aviation.
+On September 19th, 1976, Murat's father was on board Turkish Airlines Flight 452 when it crashed into a Mountain killing him and everyone else on board.
+Murat's professional life changed in 1985 when he was sent to Samandıra Airfield, Istanbul for a news footage on ultralight aviation.
 Afterwards, he took to flying ultralight aircraft, and acquired both pilot and instructor licenses.

 Aviator

 With a friend, Öztürk purchased an agricultural plot on the bank of Lake Büyükçekmece to convert it into an earthen sports airfield for his flight exercises.
-He soon left his post as a cameraman, and, with the financial support of a businessman, built an asphalt-covered airfield with hangars that became known as Istanbul Hezarfen Airfield serving general aviation.
+He soon left his post as a cameraman, and, with the financial support of a businessman, built an asphalt-covered airfield with hangars that became known as Istanbul Hezarfen Airfield, serving general aviation.

 He co-founded the aviation company "Top Air", one of Turkey's first private flight training schools, which educated hundreds of professional and amateur pilots.
-Not long ago, he completely took over Top Air.
+He later completely took over Top Air.
 His daughter Pelin Öztürk acquired her pilot license in 2011, and is working as a pilot-instructor in her father's flight school.

 Combining his photography experience with flying, Murat Öztürk became Turkey's first ever aerial photographer, and was awarded for his aerial imagery.